cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 Once the containers are running you can execute ``docker-compose ps`` to check if everything went well and all containers are still alive.
 In this overview you are also able to see more information like port mappings.

+To shutdown the containers you can either press CTRL+C if you started the containers attached or run ``docker-compose down`` otherwise.

 Initializing the containers
 ---------------------------